ToniaMera/GraphEnc/Documentation.md

 '''
 X: test dataset of Data type
 model_name: the path where the trained model was stored.
 Default the pretrained model 'GraphEnc.pt'
 '''

+GNN(input_fea, input_fea2 = None)

+'''The model that is used in the TrainModel() pipeline.
+No need to define it.

+input_fea: number of node features
+input_fea2: number of molecular descriptors

 ```